darius-daniel/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-strspn.c - a functiont that get the length of a prefix substring

 4-strpbrk.c - a function that searches a string for any of a set of bytes.

+5-strstr.c - a function that finds the first occurrence of the substring needle in the string haystack.